rohannaidu/k-young/README.md

 on a known example from
 https://en.wikipedia.org/wiki/Kemeny%E2%80%93Young_method#Example

---using hrishi's data.ipynb performs the same calculation as in fast_ky_method.ipynb using data provided by Hrishi and obtains the same results.
+--using hrishi's data.ipynb uses data provided by Hrishi and obtains the same results.

 --The result I report is as follows: